bdraco/nexia/README.md

 | `polling_delay`        | yes      | 5.0     | seconds to wait before each polling attempt    |
 | `max_polls`            | yes      | 8       | maximum number of times to poll for completion |

-## NexiaRoomIQSensorMultiselect Services
+## NexiaRoomIQHarmonizer Services

-The Nexia RoomIQ Sensor Multiselect controller tracks which RoomIQ sensors are to be selected for a zone and makes the selection after inactivity.
+The Nexia RoomIQ Harmonizer controller tracks which RoomIQ sensors are to be selected for a zone and makes the selection after inactivity.
 This helps coordinate separate manual actions taken to select active sensors.
-The following services are provided by the Nexia RoomIQ Sensor Multiselect:
+The following services are provided by the Nexia RoomIQ Harmonizer:
 `trigger_add_sensor`, `trigger_remove_sensor`, `request_pending`, `async_shutdown`

-To construct a `NexiaRoomIQSensorMultiselect` object, the following parameters apply.
+To construct a `NexiaRoomIQHarmonizer` object, the following parameters apply.

 | Service data attribute    | Optional | Default | Description                                   |
 | ------------------------- | -------- | ------- | --------------------------------------------- |